 Harriet S. Brooks (1828-1888) was the most senior of Nebraska's woman's rights activists in the years leading up to 1882.
-She promoted suffrage in the pages of the Omaha Republican, at one time edited by husband Datus C. Brooks, and in 1880 was one of the founding members of the Nebraska Woman Suffrage Association.
+She promoted suffrage in the pages of the Omaha Republican and in 1880 was one of the founding members of the Nebraska Woman Suffrage Association.
 College-educated and raised in Michigan, she was active in suffrage activities there and in Illinois before moving to Nebraska.
-For more information on Brooks and other Nebraska suffragists, see Kristin Mapel Bloomberg's "'Striving for Equal Rights for All': Woman Suffrage in Nebraska 1855-1882," in the Summer 2009 issue of Nebraska History.

-Harriet met her husband in Albion, Michigan, where both attended college.
-Datus Brooks after two years, enrolled at the University of Michigan in Ann Arbor.
-After graduation in 1856, Brooks was hired as an assistant professor of rhetoric and English literature and later was appointed librarian.
+Harriet met her husband, Datus Brooks, in Albion, Michigan, where both attended college.
+After two years, Datus enrolled at the University of Michigan in Ann Arbor.
+After graduation in 1856, he was hired as an assistant professor of rhetoric and English literature and later was appointed to be the librarian.
 Datus and Harriet were married on September 7, 1858.
 During their time in Ann Arbor, Harriet became active in the suffrage movement in Michigan.
 She contributed articles to various newspapers and worked to get women admitted to the state university at Ann Arbor.

 In 1864 Datus Brooks resigned his position and took a job as a literary and music critic for the Times in Chicago.
 Once settled in Chicago, Harriet continued her activities in the suffrage movement, serving as secretary for both the Cook County Woman's Franchise Association and the Illinois Woman's Suffrage Association.
 She also served as a delegate to the third annual National Woman Suffrage Association convention in 1870.
 Harriet continued to promote women's right to vote in Illinois until 1876 when Datus became editor of the Omaha Republican and the couple moved to Omaha.